kbasaran/wireplumber-audio-switcher/README.md

   - First tuple in the tuple is sink keywords, such as `("Philips", "HDMI", "Digital")`.
   - Second tuple in the tuple is source keywords, such as `("Presonus", "Microphone", "Digital")`.

-Run the tool from command line with the desired dictionary key:
+Run the tool from command line with the desired scenario given as a positional argument:

 `/home/myhome/python_venv/bin/python /home/myhome/documents/audio_switcher.py tv`